 The New Arena

 This was the story of the regular market share and selling behavior of the two main giants in the Indian eCommerce market.
-However, the rivalry is definitely going intense with both the contenders investing fortunes to acquire and retain the honorable position.
+However, the rivalry is definitely going intense, with both the contenders investing fortunes to acquire and retain the honorable position.

 The biggest challenge yet a big opportunity

-Can these users be considered as the potential customers for 4G enabled phones?
+Can these users be considered as potential customers for 4 G-enabled phones?
 Why not.
-If the internet charges keep declining and affordable 4G smartphones are offered then surely these users would want to move to a faster network.
+If the internet charges keep declining and affordable 4G smartphones are offered, these users would surely want to move to a faster network.

 Breaking the trend

 The sales stat for Flipkart is yet to come for this sale period.
 However, the expert predictions say that GMV is expected to remain at similar levels in 2017 too.
 Perhaps we should not hurry because 2017 is not over yet.
-It might be possible to see a different stat this year because the Amazon’s sale’s stats are quite impressive for the May 11-14 Great Indian Sale period.
+It might be possible to see a different stat this year because Amazon’s sales stats are quite impressive for the May 11-14 Great Indian Sale period.

-The fierce battle for top position in the Indian e-tail market has come to a time when the top contenders are underway to redefine the delineation of the market.
-Whether it is through billions of investment or a buy-out of the weak contender, both the companies are spreading their niche to the highly demanded categories.
+The fierce battle for the top position in the Indian e-tail market has come to a time when the top contenders are underway to redefine the delineation of the market.
+Whether it is through billions of investment or a buy-out of a weak contender, both the companies are spreading their niche to the highly demanded categories.
 Smartphones having the biggest sales potential in 2017 can surely decide the fortunes of the two in the Indian market.
-Let’s wait for a moment more and I am certain the new arena is waiting with some surprising stats to be revealed by the end of this year.
+Let’s wait for a moment more, and I am certain the new arena is waiting with some surprising stats to be revealed by the end of this year.